Austin-Hoyle/hoverable.js/README.md

 A lightweight Javascript library providing easy to use hover functionalities for text and other elements.

-## Getting Started
+## Add Hoverable To Your Project

-#To add Hoverable to your project..
+Either download hoverable.js, add it to your project file structure and link to it with a script tag...

-    Add this script tag to the bottom of your html body(before your main script): https://cdn.jsdelivr.net/gh/user/repo@version/file
+Or use the cdn hosted version of the library by adding the following script tag to the bottom of your html body(before your main script): https://cdn.jsdelivr.net/gh/Austin-Hoyle/hoverable.js@1/hoverable.js

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.